 Team: 1. place; Osaka 2001, Doha 2004, Bremen 2006, and Gwangju 2008;

 Team: 1. place; Magdeburg 2007, Magdeburg 2011, Gwangzhou 2013.

 Ma Lin is one of our list’s best table tennis players, born on February 19, 1980, in Shenyang, China.
 Nicknames: “Maestro” and “Defense Killer.”
 However, he currently works as a head coach in the Guangdong main team and is one of the assistant coaches on the Chinese national team.

 He used the Penhold style of holding the racket.
 Ma Lin is known for his service with a high ball throw, where he uses different rotation variations when hitting.
 In addition, he has excellent movement, an aggressive attack of the first ball, a fantastic reception of service, a return of short balls, and a backhand block with a forehand side.

 He played for Baya Gongshang, Shandong Luneng, Guangdong Gotone, Shaanxi Yinhe, and Ningbo Haitian during his career.

 In 1994, he joined the work of the Chinese senior national team at the age of only 14.
-He is the only player who owns gold medals from the Olympic Games in singles, doubles, and team competitions.
+He is the only player who wins gold medals from the Olympic Games in singles, doubles, and team competitions.

 He managed to stay for 11 months in the first position among the best table tennis players on the world ranking list during his career.
 At the end of 2013, he said goodbye to the national team and actively played table tennis.

 Ma Lin’s greatest successes